-- Overcharging should be avoided - Blasting patterns will be designed in conformity with maximum instantaneous charge permissible - Use of delays technique in blasting to limit the maximum instantaneous charge of denotation. - The company will use low energy rather than high energy detonating fuse. - Blasting shall be done by experts and all people involved in this operation will be provided adequate safety apparels such as sound mufflers, etc.

-Numbers of vehicles and routes will be planned properly to keep noise levels as low as possible in populated areas.
+- Overcharging should be avoided - Blasting patterns will be designed in conformity with maximum instantaneous charge permissible - Use of delays technique in blasting to limit the maximum instantaneous charge of denotation - The company will use a low energy rather than a high energy detonating fuse - Blasting shall be done by experts and all people involved in this operation will be provided with adequate safety apparels such as sound mufflers, etc. - The numbers of vehicles and their respective routes will be planned properly to keep noise levels as low as possible in populated areas

-17.5.4.1.2.5.2.
-Permanent or Temporary relocation of residence affected
+16.5.4.1.2.5.2.
+Permanent or Temporary Relocation of Residence Affected

-If necessary, people living near the mine site, especially when the mill plant will be constructed, shall be relocated in areas safe enough for residential purposes and away from industrial noise.
-Noise barriers will be constructed between the industrial areas and the residential areas if noise generation cannot be avoided.
+If necessary, people living near the mine site shall be relocated in areas safe enough for residential purposes and away from industrial noise.
+Noise barriers will be constructed between the industrial areas and the residential areas if noise generation can not be avoided.
 Expert advice shall be consulted on the most advantageous positioning.
 Buildings, waste earth banks, and existing landforms can all be used as noise barriers.

-17.5.4.1.2.5.3.
-Changing mining methods or equipment used
+16.5.4.1.2.5.3.
+Changing Mining Methods or Equipment Used

 To reduce noise, the company will carefully design the buildings and observe proper planning for the site.
-Proper equipment selection will also be observed, like the following:
+Proper equipment selection will also be observed, such as the following:

-• The plant must be located as far away as possible from existing residential areas or townsite.

-- Compressor house must be constructed of concrete blocks with soundproof doors rather than corrugated sheeting. - Concentrator or plant building must be constructed with a double wall. - Exhaust ventilation fans for underground workings must be placed below ground.
-Conveyors will be employed, if warranted, rather than diesel engine trucks for transporting broken ore or waste materials. - As much as possible, compressed air powered equipment and machineries will be replaced with electric-powered devices. - Regular maintenance of all equipment and vehicles will be observed always to reduce noise from worn parts. - The use of silencers and mufflers will be considered.
+- The plant must be located as far away as possible from existing residential areas or townsites. - The compressor house must be constructed of concrete blocks with soundproof doors rather than corrugated sheeting. - The concentrator or plant building must be constructed with a double wall. - Exhaust ventilation fans for underground workings must be placed below ground.
+Conveyors will be employed, if warranted, rather than diesel engine trucks for transporting broken ore or waste materials. - As much as possible, compressed air-powered equipment and machineries will be replaced with electric-powered devices. - Regular maintenance of all equipment and vehicles will be always observed to reduce noise from worn parts. - The use of silencers and mufflers will be considered.

-17.5.4.1.2.5.4.
-Soundproofing of residence
+16.5.4.1.2.5.4.
+Soundproofing of Residence